kamsar/Dianoga/README.md

 ## Limitations

-Because Dianoga uses a DLL version of PNGOptimizer, it is platform-specific and only runs on 64-bit application pools.
-You can still use nQuant for PNGs on 32-bit pools.

 Dianoga depends on the Dianoga Tools folder that is installed by the NuGet package into the web project it is installed on.
 You can relocate these tools if you wish by changing the paths in the `App_Config/Include/Dianoga/(Dianoga.Jpeg.config|Dianoga.Png.config|Dianoga.Svg.config)` files.

 ## Options